2025-05-13 09:11:14

 """

-Approximation to the cumulative distribution function for standard normal
+An approximation to the cumulative distribution

 """

-k_sum = k * (0.319381530 + k * (-0.356563782 +
+k_sum = k * (0.319381530 + k * (-0.356563782 + \

 k * (1.781477937 + k * (-1.821255978 + 1.330274429 * k))))

-result = 1.0 - (1.0 / ((2 * pi)**0.5)) * exp(-0.5 * x * x) * k_sum
+return (1.0 - (1.0 / ((2 * pi)**0.5)) * exp(-0.5 * x * x) * k_sum)

 from math import exp, log, sqrt

-from statistics import norm_pdf, norm_cdf
+from statistics import norm_pdf, norm_cfd

 def d_j(j, S, K, r, v, T):